-Nazi propaganda minister Joseph Goebbels was cheerful and without a care when he first met photographer Alfed Eisenstaedt.
-In a close-up image the Third Reich politician was caught off guard smiling at the League of Nations meeting in Geneva in September 1933.
+Nazi propaganda minister Joseph Goebbels was cheerful and without a care when he first met photographer Alfred Eisenstaedt.
+In a close-up image, the Third Reich politician was caught off guard smiling at the League of Nations meeting in Geneva in September 1933.
 But when Goebbels found out LIFE magazine photographer Eisenstaedt was Jewish his expression was quite different.

 Subsequently, when Eisenstaedt approached Goebbels for a candid portrait, the politician’s expression was very, very different.
 Instead of smiling, he scowled for the camera, and the famous photo that resulted shows the man wearing “eyes of hate”.
 His tense posture transmits an almost palpable enmity.

 In the 1985 book, “Eisenstaedt on Eisenstaedt: A Self-Portrait”, the then-87-year-old photographer discussed how the Goebbels picture came about:

 I found him sitting alone at a folding table on the lawn of the hotel.
 I photographed him from a distance without him being aware of it.
 As documentary reportage, the picture may have some value: it suggests his aloofness.
 Later I found him at the same table surrounded by aides and bodyguards.
 Goebbels seemed so small, while his bodyguards were huge.
 I walked up close and photographed Goebbels.
 It was horrible.

 He looked up at me with an expression full of hate.
 The result, however, was a much stronger photograph.
 There is no substitute for close personal contact and involvement with a subject, no matter how unpleasant it may be.
 He looked at me with hateful eyes and waited for me to wither.
 But I didn’t wither.
 If I have a camera in my hand, I don’t know fear.